Azure/azure-iot-device-ecosystem/get_started/linux-revpi-for-edge.md

         sudo modprobe configs

   - The section *Generally Necessary* and *Network Drivers* should be all enabled (it is ok if  *CONFIG_BRIDGE_VLAN_FILTERING* is missing).
-- Stop Apache HTTP server to let IoT EdgeHub listen on port 443
+- Stop Apache HTTP server to let IoT EdgeHub listen on port 443 (to see if you need IoT EdgeHub listen on port 443 check [here](https://docs.microsoft.com/de-de/azure/iot-edge/troubleshoot?view=iotedge-2018-06#check-your-firewall-and-port-configuration-rules))

         sudo service apache2 stop